tiran/defusedxml/README.txt

 Update to Python 3.6.8, 3.7.1, or newer.
 The SAX and DOM parser do not load external entities from files or network resources.

 Update to expat to 2.4.0 or newer.
-It has
-`builtin protection <expat billion laughs protection>`_ with sensible default values to mitigate billion laughs and quadratic blowup.
+It has `billion laughs protection`_ with sensible default limits to mitigate billion laughs and quadratic blowup.

 Offical binaries from python.org use libexpat 2.4.0 since 3.7.12, 3.8.12,
 3.9.7, and 3.10.0 (August 2021).
 Third party vendors may use older or